Social Research Centre

 What information is collected?

-The survey will ask about your experiences with the Skills Checkpoint for Older Workers Program and the Skills and Training Incentive.
+The survey will ask about your experiences with employment and training since the first survey (October 2023).

 Will my services or payments be impacted by the survey?

-No. Completing this survey, or choosing not to, will not impact any payments or services you receive from the government.
+No. Completing the survey, or choosing not to, will not impact any payments or services you receive from the government.

 The career advisors involved in the program (Busy at Work or VERTO) will not be informed of who has taken part in this survey.